-All individuals, especially pregnant and breastfeeding women, young children, and women of childbearing ages, should limit their intake of fish that may be high in mercury.
+All individuals, especially pregnant and breastfeeding women, young children, and women of childbearing age, should limit their intake of fish that may be high in mercury.
 The general theory is that all individuals should be careful to avoid fish that may be high in the metal mercury.
 Mercury can negatively affect the nervous system of humans.
-This is especially true for children, including developing fetus, babies, and young children, since they are still growing and developing.
+This is especially true for children, including developing fetuses, babies, and young children, since they are still growing and developing.

 Pollutants and toxins found in our streams and oceans get into the fish we eat and are very harmful.
 Nearly all fish contain some mercury.
 However, due to contaminants in the water, fish are absorbing too much mercury.
 The fish with the highest mercury content includes tilefish, king mackerel, shark, swordfish, marlin, orange roughy, ahi tuna, and bigeye tuna.

 As a rule, smaller fish contain much less mercury than larger fish.
-As one fish consumes another, the predator accumulates the mercury in its prey.
+As one fish consumes another, the predator accumulates mercury in its prey.
 The same goes for humans.
 When we eat a fish that has accumulated a lot of mercury, we accumulate that mercury.
 Thus when we consume some fish with too much mercury, we are also absorbing too much mercury.

 Nutrients You Need

-At the present time, there is no set standard for how much omega-3 you should get each day.
+At the present time, there is no set standard for how much omega-3 fish oil you should get each day.
 Most organizations recommend a minimum of 250-500 mg combined EPA and DHA each day for healthy adults.
 It is good for you but our government has yet to stipulate it as a necessary substance for us.
 It is widely recognized that the consumption of fish oil will not be harmful.
 Therefore it is an important supplement.

 There are a variety of advantages to consuming fish oil.
 Fish oil contains essential nutrients.
 Many anti-aging strategies include taking this substance.
 It will aid in reducing heart disease.
-If you already have heart disease, it is an important part of your regime for management of the disease.
+If you already have heart disease, it is an important part of your regime for the management of the disease.
 Since many of us do not partake of fish on a regular basis, it only seems right that taking the supplement, fish oil, can only help us.
 Make no mistake, the better way to get your fish oil is thru fish but the next best thing is thru supplements.